Destiny 2 Wicked Implement Guide - Exotic Deep Dive Mission

 Next, Tirtha Bind is a maze-like arena with a Tormentor called Omen, Blade of the Black Terrace.
 It’s a race against time and the Tormentor that chases you around the map.
 Here, the fireteam should defeat the three Honed Minotaurs that spawn around the maze for the Deathly Sharp x3 buff.
 This timed buff lets you damage Omen.

 Shortly after, a message at the bottom left of your screen will say, “Your Violence Wanes, Your Foes Smell It,” triggering another set of yellow-bar Honed Minotaurs to spawn.
 These Minotaurs spawn in the same location each time: in the back left, back right, and the front of the room.
 Defeat them and continue damaging the boss.
+Keep in mind, when Omen is down to a third of its health, Minotaurs will spawn in the center area.

 Although you’re just chipping at the Tormentor’s health little by little, use precision damage weapons like linear fusion rifles, fusion rifles, machine guns (Thunderlord is a great option), and even Divinity for efficient desecration.
 Also, make sure you target the Tormentor’s weak spot on its chest!